allanbrondum/tfhe-aes-2/README.md

 ### `shorint_woppbs_1bit`

-For programmatic bootstrapping, this model uses bit extraction and circuit bootstrapping combined with vertical packed (CMux tree) l<ookup table introduced in <https://eprint.iacr.org/2017/430.pdf> and implemented in the WoP-PBS experimental features in `tfhe-rs`.
+For programmatic bootstrapping, this model uses bit extraction and circuit bootstrapping combined with vertical packed (CMux tree) lookup table introduced in <https://eprint.iacr.org/2017/430.pdf> and implemented in the WoP-PBS experimental features in `tfhe-rs`.
 Each ciphertext represents 1 bit.
 XOR is implemented as leveled operations by adding ciphertexts.
 Two additional mid-level primitives are introduced: